-Under the [¥1] tab, select [Wireless communication settings], then press < (ଛ7) >.
+Under the [¥1] tab, select [Wireless communication settings], then press <(m)>.

-Select [Wi-Fi function].
+- Set [Wi-Fi/NFC] to [Enable], then select [Wi-Fi function]. - Select [D] (Transfer imgs between cameras).

-Select [1] (Transfer imgs between cameras).
+Cancel

-4 Start the connection on the target camera.
+Start the connection on the target camera.

 - When the screen on the left is displayed on the camera, start the connection on the target camera as well.
 For the operation procedure, refer to the instruction manual of the target camera. - When a connection is established, an image on the card is displayed.